Residential phase 15th-30th August 2025. At Bwlch Corog, Dyfi Watershed, Cymru.

 Altaea Fradley (she/her) is feeding the FFS.
 Altaea studied Ecology at Aberystwyth University, before developing a local & organic veg box scheme in the Aberystwyth & Dyfi Biosphere Reserve area.

-FFS is place-based.
-That place is the Dyfi watershed, the lands where rainfall might drain to the Irish Sea through the Dyfi river.
+FfS is place-based.
+That place is the Dyfi, Rheidol and Ystwyth watersheds, the lands where rainfall might drain to the Irish Sea through these three rivers.

 The course is residential, camping on the hillside of Bwlch Corog with Coetir Anian, the Cambrian Wildwood, and in the barn, Einion at Cefn Coch.